DrJieGao/drjiegao.github.io/_pages/about.md

 News
 ======
+[Mar.
+02, 2025]: Our magazine paper "User-centric Immersive Communications in 6G: A Data-oriented Framework via Digital Twin" has been accepted by IEEE Wireless Communications.

+[Feb.
+19, 2025]: I gave an invited talk on Digital Twin, Edge Intelligence, and Integrated Sensing and Communication to IEEE ComSoC TCCN SIG on AI empowered Internet of Vehicles.

 [Jan.
 18, 2025]: I will be serving as a Publicity Co-Chair for IEEE 102nd Vehicular Technology Conference (VTC2025-Fall).

 [Oct.
 9, 2024]: Our paper "Energy-efficient UAV-assisted mobile edge computing: Resource allocation and trajectory optimization" received the IEEE Best Land Transportation Paper Award at the 100th IEEE VTC (VTC-Fall 2024).